Travelling with a Newborn Baby? Here is a Helpful Travel Checklist

-Obviously, your baby’s needs are of utmost importance and when you’re away it’s a good idea to keep these in mind at all times.
-Because of this, we’ve divided our check list into sections that will make it easier for you:
+Obviously, your baby’s needs are of the utmost importance and when you’re away, it’s a good idea to keep these in mind at all times.
+Because of this, we’ve divided our checklist into sections that will make it easier for you:

-Small babies sleep a lot, so you need to think carefully about their sleep needs, and what those needs are likely to be by the time you go away too.
+Small babies sleep a lot, so you need to think carefully about their sleep needs and what those needs are likely to be by the time you go away.
 Don’t forget to pack:

-- Your SnoozeShade for sleep on the go.
-Keep this in your hand luggage so that you can whip it out at the airport too when you need to.
+- SnoozeShade for sleep on the go.
+Keep this in your hand luggage so you can whip it out at the airport when you need to.

 - Pop up UV tent.
-These are fabulous to take with you out to the beach, for example.
-They will provide sun protection and give baby a sheltered space to kick out and rest etc.
+These are fabulous to take with you out to the beach as they provide sun protection and give your baby a sheltered space to kick out and rest

-- White noise machine/ app.
-If baby is unsettled, white noise can be amazing when it comes to soothing to sleep.
+- White noise app.
+If your baby is unsettled, white noise can be amazing when it comes to soothing to sleep

 - Breast pads

 - Nursing bras